MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

 ---
 # What is Windows Admin Center in the Azure portal?

 You can now use Windows Admin Center (preview) in the Azure portal to manage the Windows Server operating system inside an Azure VM.
-This provides the ability to manage most operating system functions and manage files in the VM from the Azure portal without using Remote Desktop or PowerShell to connect to the VM.
+Manage operating system functions from the Azure portal as well as work with files in the VM without using Remote Desktop or PowerShell.

 This article provides an overview of the functionality provided, requirements, and how to install Windows Admin Center and use it to manage a VM.
-It also answers frequently asked questions, and provides a list of known issues and tips for troubleshooting in case something doesn't work quite right.
+It also answers frequently asked questions, and provides a list of known issues and tips for troubleshooting in case something doesn't work.

 :::image type="content" source="../../media/wac-in-azure/windows-admin-center-in-azure.png" alt-text="Screenshot showing Windows Admin Center in the Azure portal, displaying the files and folders on the running operating system. "lightbox="../../media/wac-in-azure/windows-admin-center-in-azure.png":::